rissh/Dream-Jobs/README.md

 # Dream-Jobs
 This repository is having all the codes used to create this web application.

-## Below is the heroku link for your reference
+## Below is the live link for your reference

 [Live App](https://rissh.github.io/Dream-Jobs/)